 There is also a museum and various other beautiful buildings on the compound.
 It is a great place to unwind and spend the day – great company would come in handy too.

-- Hours: the park opens at 9:45 AM and closes at 5:00 PM; a tour takes about two hours
+- Opening hours: every day from 9:45 AM – 5 PM; a tour takes about two hours

 Go Skiing In Sapporo Teine Ski Resort